DanielHerr/Better-Filesystem/README.md

 # Read Folder Contents
 Gets the contents of a directory entry.
-Requires an array includes polyfill for muliple types.

 Usage:
 ```javascript